GLNBench/GLNBench/README.md

 This installs PyTorch 2.2.1, PyTorch Geometric, and all dependencies.

+The pinned release environment supports Python 3.10 and 3.11.
+On macOS, use `./setup_macos.sh`.
+The required `torch-scatter` and `torch-sparse` sampler wheels are installed from PyG's matching wheel index; further compiled PyG extensions are optional.

-**Dependencies:** PyTorch, PyTorch Geometric (torch-scatter, torch-sparse, torch-cluster, pyg-lib), scikit-learn, networkx, pandas, matplotlib, codecarbon, pytest.
+**Dependencies:** PyTorch, PyTorch Geometric, NumPy, SciPy, scikit-learn, networkx, pandas, cleanlab, matplotlib, codecarbon, PyYAML, requests, and pytest.

 ---